 This post is a response to “Back to the Land,” an article that appeared in Orion Magazine

-Chelsea Bandalillo takes the readers on a brief tour of the Texas State Forensic Anthropology Research Facility where forensic anthropologists research the decomposition process of cadavers, hoping to learn gems of information that will help them investigate crime scenes.
-Though I cannot place a specific reason for the thought, I got the impression that she was uncomfortable with the subject matter.
+Chelsea Bandalillo takes the readers on a brief tour of the Texas State Forensic Anthropology Research Facility, where forensic anthropologists research the decomposition process of cadavers, hoping to learn gems of information that will help them investigate crime scenes.
+Though I cannot place a specific reason for the thought, I thought she was uncomfortable with the subject matter.
 Despite the assertion that she tries but cannot see the remains as human, she tours the facility with “eyes open and mouth mostly closed.”

-The short form, in our time-challenged, compressed world, gives readers a snapshot view.
-Perhaps she chose the short form for that reason, or perhaps she senses potential discomfort for readers and chose the short form so that they will read through the text without putting it down.
+In our time-challenged, compressed world, the short form gives readers a snapshot view.
+Perhaps she chose the short form for that reason, or perhaps she sensed potential discomfort for readers and chose the short form so that they would read through the text without putting it down.

-Fans of the Jefferson Bass series or the successful television series, CSI: Crime Scene Investigation, with its multiple spin-offs, would probably enjoy Bandilillo’s article more than literary readers.
+Fans of the Jefferson Bass series or the successful television series CSI: Crime Scene Investigation, with its multiple spin-offs, would probably enjoy Bandilillo’s article more than literary readers.
 They might even read a more in-depth article.
-Though Bandiillo cannot bring herself to say the word cadaver in reference to the bodies which attract them, the paragraph on butterflies at the end is a nice touch.
+Though Bandiillo cannot bring herself to say the word cadaver about the bodies which attract them, the paragraph on butterflies at the end is a nice touch.
 I would enjoy seeing the butterflies.

 Written as an assignment for an online course on writing nonfiction.